-Fama and French three factors model and Fama and French five factors model are widely used in the performance evaluations of stocks and portfolios and for cost of equity calculations.
-While it is extremely difficult to build its risk factors in conventional spreadsheet programs such as MS Excel, the job is relatively easier in programmable statistical software such as Stata and R. For this reason, we have developed efficient Stata codes to estimate Small minus Big (SMB), High minus Low (HML), left hand side (LHS) portfolios and their returns, and other related tasks.
+Fama and French three factors model and Fama and French five factors model are widely used in the performance evaluations of stocks and portfolios and for the cost of equity calculations.
+While it is challenging to build its risk factors in conventional spreadsheet programs such as MS Excel, the job is relatively easier in programmable statistical software such as Stata and R. For this reason, we have developed efficient Stata codes to estimate Small minus Big (SMB), High minus Low (HML), left-hand side (LHS) portfolios and their returns, and other related tasks.
 These codes are easy to implement and understand or modify for unique problems.

 Is our code accurate?

 The code has been tested for more than 10 times on different data sets and has been confirmed by different researchers.
 Further, the code produces virtually identical results as reported in the Fama and French papers, when applied on the data sets that are available on the Fama and French website.